 discrim(10, 15, method = "duotrio", statistic = "score",conf.level = 0.90)

-The tetrad method is a difference test involving four samples where the assessor is presented with blind coded samples with two samples of one product and two samples of another product.
+The tetrad method is a different test involving four samples where the assessor is presented with blind coded samples with two samples of one product and two samples of another product.

-The assessors must then group the products into two groups according to their similarity.
+The assessors must then group the products into two groups according to their similarities.

 A considerable advantage of the tetrad test is that far fewer assessors are required compared to the triangle and duo-trio methods.